 “Multiple Sclerosis Ireland is the only national organisation providing information, support and advocacy services to the MS community.
 We work with people with MS, their families and carers and a range of key stakeholders including health professionals, students and other interested in or concerned about MS to ensure that we meet our goals.”

-“MS Ireland is chiefly a services driven organisation, focused on providing timely, person-centered services that create independence and choice for person with MS and their family.
+“MS Ireland is chiefly a service-driven organisation, focused on providing timely, person-centred services that create independence and choice for a person with MS and their family.

 For more information on Multiple Sclerosis or MS Ireland please visit our website.”